PrairieLearn/PrairieLearn/doc/uuid.md

 ## When do you need a new UUID?

+As your course is constructed, you may run into scenarios that require you to change the UUID listed within a JSON file.
+Below, we've listed some common instances of when the UUID should or shouldn't be changed.

 * **Renaming a directory: no new UUID needed.** For example if you rename a question or assessment directory, then you should leave the UUID the same, so that PrairieLearn will know that this is the same object but just with a new name.

 * **Copying a directory: needs a new UUID.** For example, if you copy an existing question or assessment to make a new one, then you will need a new UUID for the new object, so that PrairieLearn can distinguish it from the original.